alexpetrov/kmg/README.md

 ## Solution

 When I came up with this idea in 2013 my main technologies were JavaEE and Ruby On Rails.
-But I felt like there is too much accidental complexity even with Rails.
+But I felt like there is too much accidental complexity there even with Rails.
 I couldn't start implementing application until I mastered [Clojure](http://clojure.org) and especially [Datomic](http://www.datomic.com/) database in 2014.
 It impressed me so much and architectural puzzle was solved.

 As we know from Pragmatic Programmer book, plain text is the most powerful format.
 Therefore, the basic idea is to represent knowledge base as an easily editable plain text.
 So *Experts* could contribute to *Knowledge Base* by sending *Pull Requests* editing plain text files.
-It is possible thanks to elegant representation of domain entities as *Clojure EDN* maps with meaningful references between them.
+It is possible thanks to elegant text representation of domain entities as *Clojure EDN* maps with meaningful references between them.
 These maps are loadable *Datomic entities*.

 Example of how knowledge base will look like is [here](https://github.com/alexpetrov/kmg/blob/master/resources/knowledge_base4it.edn).